OAlRa/sellpy-web/README.md

 The `main` branch is written is typescript.
 There is a `js` branch with the project witten is javascript!
+`nvm use` is going to activate 23.6.0 when in the main branch to be able to run typescript in node.

 ## Prerequisites